userofmeet/userofmeet/README.md

 ## Experience

-**Project Research Assistant — Indian Institute of Technology Bombay,** *[August 2026 – Present]*
+**Research Assistant — Indian Institute of Technology Bombay,** *[August 2026 – Present]*

 Working under Prof. Maryam Shojaei Baghini on a project titled "CMOS IC Design and System Prototyping for Magnetic Field Sensing," as part of my M.Tech thesis.
-The project involves designing, developing, testing, and prototyping a magnetic field sensing system in two parts: an electronic system built around COTS Hall-effect sensor ICs, and a novel CMOS signal conditioning IC for Hall-effect based magnetic sensing targeted at a defined set of applications.
+The project involves designing, developing, testing, and prototyping a magnetic field sensing system in two parts: an electronic system built around commercially available Hall-effect sensor ICs, and a novel CMOS signal conditioning IC for Hall-effect based magnetic sensing targeted at a defined set of applications.

 **Academic Project Trainee — Physical Research Laboratory,** *[December 2025 – May 2026]*